Ashok0/EnderalVREssentials/README.md

 2. Install a clean copy of Skyrim VR from [HERE](https://store.steampowered.com/app/611670/The_Elder_Scrolls_V_Skyrim_VR/).
 	- If you already have a pre-modded Skyrim VR folder and do not wish to uninstall the vanilla game, you can rename your \SkyrimVR\ folder and then redownload a second clean copy of the game from Steam by reverifying the files.
 You can then use one copy of the game to continue playing Skyrim VR along with a second copy of the game for playing Enderal VR.
 3. Run Skyrim VR one time from Steam and then exit the game.
-4. Download Wabbajack from [HERE](https://www.wabbajack.org/#/) and place "Wabbajack.exe" in a blank folder i.e. C:\Games\Wabbajack (Make sure the path contains no spaces)
+4. Download Wabbajack from [HERE](https://www.wabbajack.org/#/) and place "Wabbajack.exe" in a blank folder i.e. C:\Games\Wabbajack (Make sure the path has no spaces)
 5. Run Wabbajack one time and then exit the program.
-5. Create a new folder where you wish to install Enderal VR i.e. C:\Games\EnderalVR (Make sure the path contains no spaces)
+5. Create a new folder where you wish to install Enderal VR i.e. C:\Games\EnderalVR (Make sure the path has no spaces)
 6. Download "Enderal VR Modlist.wabbajack" from [HERE](https://drive.google.com/file/d/13sFAeS4tZOcpeus134k40jzaYedHQIaQ/view?usp=sharing) and place it anywhere outside of your Wabbajack folder.
 7. Launch Wabbajack by double-clicking "Enderal VR Modlist.wabbajack"
 8. Under "Installation Location", select the folder you created above under Step 6 and then click the green "PLAY" icon in the lower left.